Our Team in Canada

 Save the Mothers East Africa is overseen by an African board of directors.

-Sylvia Ssinabulya (Vice Chair) - Uganda Member of Parliament (Mityana district)
+Sylvia Ssinabulya (Interim Chair) - Uganda Member of Parliament (Mityana district)

 Catherine Kizza – Journalist, Former MPHL student